 Amandine Cadiaux: An air purification project with the “Make Our Planet Great Again” program

 Air quality is essential to the well-being of all living things (animals, plants, and humans).
-Unfortunately, heavy vehicle traffic and industrial emissions pollute the atmosphere around us.
+Unfortunately, heavy vehicle use and industrial emissions pollute the atmosphere around us.
 Toxic gases such as NOx and SOx are thus found in significant quantities in the air we breathe, causing serious health problems, and are partly responsible for disasters such as acid rain and, more broadly, global warming.
 The solution proposed through this APPAT project is to use porous materials that will selectively capture these toxic gases (SO₂, NO₂, NO, CO₂) in order to degrade and/or convert them through catalytic processes.
-This project covers several aspects: the synthesis of new materials, their gas-capturing properties, and the catalytic degradation/conversion of the trapped gas.
+This project covers several aspects: the synthesis of new materials, their gas-capture properties, and the catalytic degradation/conversion of the trapped gas.

 She defended her doctoral dissertation in Le Mans (2010), then worked as a postdoctoral researcher at the Technische Universität Dresden (Germany), the University of Aveiro (Portugal), and the Institut Lavoisier in Versailles (France).
-In Saudi Arabia, she worked on a project funded by ARAMCO (the Saudi national oil company), aimed at utilizing these new porous materials for their properties in natural gas purification, before launching a collaborative project with the prestigious Georgia Tech University.
+In Saudi Arabia, she worked on a project funded by ARAMCO (the Saudi national oil company) aimed at utilizing these new porous materials for their properties in natural gas purification, before launching a collaborative project with the prestigious Georgia Tech University.

 - 22 publications